YuuyaPad/YuuyaPad/README.md

 The following features will not be implemented due to development time:
 * Support for Windows XP/Vista
 * Extensibility via plugins
+*
+# Supported Operating Systems
+YuuyaPad is compatible with Windows 7 and later.
+<br>It is not compatible with earlier versions of Microsoft Windows and macOS, Linux and there are no plans to make it compatible.

 # How to build
 For instructions on how to build YuuyaPad from source code, see [Build Instructions](https://yuuyapad.github.io/how-to-build).